grace-mao23/CMafia/PROPOSAL.md

 int game_start
    * Keeps track when to start game int num_day
-   * Keeps track of how day phases occured int num_night
+   * Keeps track of how day phases occurred int num_night
-   * Keeps track of how night phases occured int type_night
+   * Keeps track of how night phases occurred int type_night
    * Keeps track of what phase of night it is int type_day
    * Keeps track of what phase of day it is

 struct turns {
-    char * *member; //shows members of this role int index;      //which member is voting next
+    char **member; //shows members of this role int index;      //which member is voting next
 };
 struct turns m_turn;